Loggers can be hibernated between uses to prolong battery life.

 Once a Logger has been successfully set to "Hibernation" it should be removed from the Interface Cradle before pressing any other button.
 As soon as the software communicates with a Logger in "Hibernation", (for example through automatic download it will be returned to normal operation).

 The extent to which the Hibernation will prolong the battery life of a Logger may vary between different models and versions of Loggers.
-Some Loggers may not support hibernation.

 Still stuck?
 We're a click awaySubmit a request